A Complete Idiot's Guide to Cuba

 Avoid to take pictures to uniformed people, military buildings or public establishments.
 This is forbidden in Cuba.

 Since November 2004, Cuba's anti-tobacco law has been in effect, banning smoking in enclosed spaces.
 Clearly there are many violations.
-Cuba continues to be the paradise of smokers, and cancer is currently the first cause of death in Cuba, not only because of the use of tobacco, but also because of the poor diet to which Cubans are forced.
+Cuba continues to be the paradise of smokers, and cancer is currently the first cause of death in Cuba, not only because of the use of tobacco, but also because of the poor diet to which Cubans are subject.
 It seems that it is more expensive for the government to invest in food than in medical expenses.
 Returning to the issue of tobacco, even though no one enforces it, the law still exists and is respected at least in tourist places such as hotels.

 If you Drive, Don't Drink